google/filament/tools/codegen-options/README.md

 - If the default value of a field is a vector, it must be in the form: `{ x, y, z }`.
 - The type of every struct field must be specified without any whitespace (e.g. `Texture*`).
 - There must be no string literals that contain keywords.
-- Enums must be fully qualified when they appear in struct field types and default values.

 If the comment for a struct field contains the string `%codegen_skip_json%`, then the field is skipped when generating JSON serialization code.